PeiErnLim95/Digital-Clock/ReadMe.md

-## This is a simple project to participate in Net Ninja Febraury Code Challenge.
+## This is a simple project to participate in Net Ninja Febraury Code Challenge

 This project is a digital clock that shows the current time and date.
 The background image and greeting text will change according to the current time.